Physical Activity and the Myokine Irisin in Non-pharmacological Treatment of Alzheimer Disease

 Abstract

-Alzheimer’s disease (AD) is the most common form of dementia, characterized by progressive cognitive decline, memory impairment, synaptic dysfunction, and neurodegeneration.
-Currently available treatments are primarily aimed at temporarily alleviating symptoms without addressing the underlying pathogenic mechanisms.
-In recent years, increasing attention has been given to the development of non-pharmacological approaches capable of slowing AD progression and improving cognitive function.
-One such promising avenue is the investigation of irisin—a myokine secreted in response to physical exercise—which has been shown in recent studies to exert multifaceted neuroprotective effects.
-Irisin participates in the regulation of brain-derived neurotrophic factor (BDNF) expression, promotes neurogenesis, enhances insulin sensitivity and energy metabolism, and reduces neuroinflammation and oxidative stress.
-Preclinical studies demonstrate that irisin administration improves memory performance, spatial learning, and synaptic plasticity in animal models of AD.
-Moreover, physical activity—which naturally stimulates irisin secretion—has shown a positive impact on cognitive function and overall well-being in individuals with AD.
-This review summarizes current findings on the mechanisms of irisin action and its role in the pathogenesis and potential treatment of AD.
-The need for further clinical studies is emphasized, particularly those aimed at exploring pharmacological modulation of irisin and integrating physical exercise into comprehensive treatment programs.
-Irisin is thus considered a promising target for the development of novel preventive and therapeutic strategies for Alzheimer’s disease.
+Alzheimer disease (AD) is the most common form of dementia, characterized by progressive cognitive decline, memory impairment, synaptic dysfunction, and neurodegeneration.
+The available treatment options primarily aim to temporarily alleviate symptoms without addressing the underlying pathogenetic mechanisms.
+In recent years, there has been an increased focus on non-pharmacological approaches that may slow the progression of AD and improve cognitive function.
+One promising area is the investigation of irisin, a myokine released in response to physical activity that has been shown in recent studies to exert multifaceted neuroprotective effects.
+Irisin regulates brain-derived neurotrophic factor expression, activates neurogenesis, improves insulin sensitivity and energy metabolism, and reduces neuroinflammation and oxidative stress.
+Preclinical studies have demonstrated that irisin improves memory performance, spatial learning, and synaptic plasticity in animal models of AD.
+Moreover, physical activity that promotes irisin secretion has been shown to improve cognitive function and overall well-being in patients with AD.
+This review summarizes current data on the mechanisms of irisin action and its role in the pathogenesis and treatment of AD.
+The review emphasizes the need for further research, particularly studies on pharmacological modulation of irisin and the integration of physical exercise into comprehensive treatment strategies.
+Irisin is considered a promising target for developing novel prevention and treatment strategies in AD.

 Full Text